DAQInterface makes inappropriate assumptions about versions of software being used

 After showing Kurt the functionality described in the post above, he recommended that I add the time of the commit so it can be compared to the build time.
 This has been done.
 With the head of feature/issue22777_more_accurate_record_of_code, 0de54ea99c8e9dbbfd1099cbfa42615a6fc44c1e, I'm marking the issue resolved.

-#7 Updated by John Freeman about 1 month ago
+#7 Updated by John Freeman almost 2 years ago

 - Status changed from Resolved to Work in progress